Month 5, Week 1

 - Though some teething babies develop mild fevers, a temperature above 101 degrees Fahrenheit may indicate something else.
 Ask your pediatrician.

 - Solid rubber teething rings are safer than liquid-filled ones.
 To offer cool relief, place in the fridge; frozen teethers can cause injuries.
-If you're concerned about the plastic chemical BPA, read labels carefully).
+(If you're concerned about the plastic chemical BPA, read labels carefully).
 You could also try wetting the corner of a washcloth and placing it in the freezer.
 Allow baby to chew on it.
 Stay away from frozen waffles or bagels, which are choking hazards.

 - Don't stop breastfeeding when your baby's teeth come in; babies can't bite while suckling.
 If your baby nips your breast when finished, discourage future incidents by firmly saying “no” and taking away the breast.

 - After your baby has teeth, clean them regularly with a washcloth or baby toothbrush.
-If you use toothpaste, make sure it doesn't contain any flouride.
+Use a smear of toothpaste until baby is age 3, then use a pea-size amount.

 Your Baby's Development This Week